Seeed-Studio/ArduinoCore-k210/README.md

 https://raw.githubusercontent.com/Seeed-Studio/Seeed_Platform/master/package_seeeduino_boards_index.json
 ```

-Note:on Linux and Macosx platforms, kflash requires python3 environment and you will need to execute the following command to install the dependent software.
+Note:No additional Settings are required on Windows, but on Linux and Macosx platforms, kflash requires python3 environment and you will need to execute the following command to install the dependent software.`
 ```
 #Maciosx
 brew install python  pip